obsidian-tasks-group/obsidian-tasks/resources/sample_vaults/Tasks-Demo/Manual Testing/Callouts and Block Quotes.md

 ### 6.1 Task in numbered list

 1. [ ] #task Task 1 Task in numbered list
+    1. Child list item of 'Task 1 Task in numbered list'
 2. [ ] #task Task 2 Task in numbered list